Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

 - GitHub or GitLab account: If you don't already have one, create a [GitHub](https://github.com) or [GitLab](https://gitlab.com) account.

+- Custom GitHub or GitLab App: Connect your GitHub or GitLab identity to AI Unlimited using OAuth 2.0 authentication.
+See [Create a GitHub or GitLab OAuth app](/docs/install-ai-unlimited/quickstart/create-github-oauth-app.md)

 - [Cloud service provider (CSP)](/docs/glossary.md#glo-csp) account: You can host the AI Unlimited engine on AWS or Azure.

     <Tabs>